Home Care Instructions

 Post Dental Operative Care Tips and Suggestions

-If you regularly engage in sports or intense physical activities, please let us know so that we can create a custom mouthguard for you.
-Also, if you tend to grind your teeth at night, or wake up with a sore jaw, please let us know.
-We can create a nightguard that will help you sleep more soundly and wake fully rested.
+Inform us if you engage in regular sports activities or intense physical exertion so that we can craft a personalized mouthguard for you.
+Additionally, if you experience teeth grinding at night or wake up with jaw discomfort, please notify us.
+We can provide a nightguard tailored to improve your sleep quality and ensure you wake up refreshed.

 home care instructions